c-ehrlich/exercise-tracker-api/README.md

 https://fcc-exercise-tracker-service.herokuapp.com/

 ## Deployment
-Heroku is shown as a sample deployment because it's free and doesn't required a Procfile.
+Heroku is shown as a sample deployment.

 With the [Heroku CLI](https://devcenter.heroku.com/categories/command-line) installed,
 ```